 Hire a Recording Studio?

-Alternatively you may want to hire a studio on a job by job basis.
+At this point you may be thinking I don’t want to know how to build a voiceover studio anymore.
+Maybe you should just hire a studio on a job by job basis.
 The Voiceover Studio Finder website shows you your nearest studio, which may come fully equipped with an engineer to take care of all the technical side of things.
 Using a google search you may also find a nearby voice artist who is willing to rent out their studio.

 Using this method will mean that you don’t have the initial huge costs.
 You can then use part of your fee for renting a studio and the remainder to invest in your own setup costs.